rritec/Cloud-Data-Engineering/01-Azure-Data-Factory(ADF)/ADF13_0_Pipeline to Load multiple sheets from excel to Azure SQL DB.md

     ![image](https://user-images.githubusercontent.com/20516321/209803533-21b87745-5ccf-401e-831f-deeb7f17b036.png)

 # Questions
-1. what is parameter at the level of dataset?
+1. dataset level what all are can be parameterized?
   - We can parameterize al possible options like
        - 1. container name
          2. foldername